thomas-vl/GoogleSpeechRPi/README.md

 ```

 ## Notes
+One of the biggest problems i had was that the audio stream from pyAudio could not be read by the Cloud-Speech client.
+I feel that Java might be better suited for this.
 I know that most of the code is ugly please post anything you might feel I could improve.

 ## Credits